Fauzi Baadilla: Career

 He began his career in 2000 as a model for advertisements and videos.
 In 2004, he starred in the movie Mengejar Matahari and since then has starred in 9 Naga, Tentang Dia, Rindu Kami Padamu, Coklat Stroberi and many more.
 He played very great as lead role in "Lost in Papua" (2011) and "Sebelum Pagi Terulang Kembali" (2014).
 In the beginning of 2016, he appeared in three Indonesian drama movie : "I Am Hope", "ISENg", and "Dreams".

 He has also appeared in soap operas such as Dunia Tanpa Koma and Keajaiban Cinta with Primus Yustisio.
 He worked in music videos for the singers Shanty and Sania and as a presenter in television programs such as Nikmatnya Dunia, Wisata Malam, and Ride with Pride.

 In June 2011, he and Kinaryosih received an invitation from the South Korean national broadcaster, KBS to appear in Let's Go!
 Dream Team Season 2.

 In 2013, he was named as a tourism ambassador for Indonesia.

 Personal life

-He was married an Uzbekistan model, Senk Lotta, on January 23, 2007.
+He was married an Uzbekistani model, Senk Lotta, on January 23, 2007.
 They divorced in 2010.
-Baadilla prefers to keep a low profile in the media.
+Fauzi Baadillah prefers to keep a low profile in the media.
 He has been one of activist against Jaringan Islam Liberal and recently become part of Warrior of Hope (activist for raising awareness and care of people with cancer).
 Currently he has been living in Bogor, West Java.
 In 2015 he was appointed as brand ambassador for Banda Neira island.